 In recent years, cellulose has become a popular food additive due to its unique chemical and physical properties when combined with water.
 Although cellulose can be found in most plant matter, the most economical sources of industrial cellulose are cotton and wood pulp.

-Fiber Supplement - With rising awareness about fiber intake, cellulose has become one of the most popular food additives.
+Fiber Supplement: With rising awareness about fiber intake, cellulose has become one of the most popular food additives.
 Adding cellulose to food allows an increase in bulk and fiber content without a major impact on flavor.
-Because cellulose binds and mixes easily with water, it is often added to increase the fiber content of drinks and other liquid items when the gritty texture of regular fiber supplements would be undesirable.
+Since cellulose binds and mixes easily with water, it is often added to increase the fiber content of drinks and other liquid items when the gritty texture of regular fiber supplements would be undesirable.

-Calorie Reducer – Cellulose provides a lot of volume or bulk of food but because it is indigestible to humans, it has no caloric value.
+Calorie Reducer: Cellulose provides a lot of volume or bulk of food but because it is indigestible to humans, it has no caloric value.
 For this reason, cellulose has become a popular bulking agent in diet foods.
-Consumers who eat foods with a high cellulose content feel full physically and psychologically without having consumed many calories.
+Consumers who eat foods with high cellulose content feel full physically and psychologically without having consumed many calories.

 The thickening power of cellulose also allows for more air to be whipped into products like ice cream, or whipped topping.
 Cellulose allows for the production of thick and creamy food items without the use of as much fat.

-Anti-caking – Cellulose’s ability to absorb moisture and coat ingredients in a fine powder make it the ingredient of choice for anti-caking applications.
+Anti-caking: Cellulose’s ability to absorb moisture and coat ingredients in a fine powder makes it the ingredient of choice for anti-caking applications.
 Shredded and grated cheeses, spice mixes, and powdered drink mixes are just a few of the many food items that take advantage of cellulose as an anti-caking agent.